 In the top right hand corner of your personal check, write today’s date.
 This will help keep financial records organized for both yourself and the recipient.

 The payee is who you’re making the check out to, or, the recipient of the check.
-Write their name (whether an individual or organization) on the line labeled “Pay To The Order Of”.
+Write their name on the line labeled “Pay To The Order Of”.
+You can make checks out to people or businesses.

-Use the small box on the right side of the check to write the amount you are paying in numeric form.
+Use the small box on the right side of the check to write the amount you are paying in numeric form, including cents.
 This is as easy as writing the numbers for the dollar value directly on the cheque!

 Using capital letters, write the amount you are paying in words on the line below the payee’s name on the check.
-Writing the amount in words is meant to provide clarification of the amount and will be the official amount of your payment should what you wrote in number form not match the written amount.
+Writing the amount in words is meant to provide clarification of the amount.
+It will be the official amount of your payment if what you wrote in number form not match the written amount.
+Remember to also write in the number of cents if there are pennies on the balance!

 Step 5: Sign The Check